What is the HEART Standard?

 Operational layer: RCTA / BGF Defines what gets measured and how it gets scored.
 Four governance dimensions (Recognition, Calibration, Transparency, Accountability) scored through the Behavioral Governance Formula: Φ = MIN(R,C,T,A) × AVG(R,C,T,A).

-Implementation layer: MAP-States, Behavioral Oracle, HVC, Guardians, Divisions Defines how measurement is performed and by whom.
-Evidence format, trust mechanism, certification credential, professional class, and domain coverage.
+Implementation layer: GTE, MAP-States, Behavioral Oracle, HVC, Guardians, Divisions Defines how measurement is performed and by whom.
+Execution trust, evidence format, trust mechanism, certification credential, professional class, and domain coverage.

 How it works

-The implementation layer operates through a six-layer stack.
+The implementation layer operates through a six-layer stack, with the AI Behavioral Evidence Review Toolkit serving as the public entry point for preliminary evidence discipline before full deployment.
 Each layer builds on the one below it.
 Together they solve the core problem of AI certification: the entity being certified does not control the evidence of its own compliance.

 | Layer | Function |